 I highly recommend it.

 I first published “Moonstruck” in my Join the Q! email newsletter for my subscribed buddies.
-And now, after some edits and some polishing, I can publish the final version of the poem below.
+And now, after more edits, I can publish the final version of the poem here.